jmimu/Voxello7/README.md

   * be able to have different resolution in x and y (use window size ratio instead of render size ratio)
   * add blur to far parts (shader?) => must use opengl : https://lazyfoo.net/tutorials/SDL/51_SDL_and_modern_opengl/index.php

+  * becomes very slow on top of quake e1m1 stairs? faster when just lower.

   * expand only necessary part of column
   * record last and first full vox of each col
   * compress only empty space ?